SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Numerical results

 where the vectors $a_i\in \rn$ and the labels $b_i \in \{-1,1\}$ are given, and the regularization parameter $\lambda$ is set to $10^{-4}$.
 The vectors $a_i$ and the labels $b_i$ are obtained from three real data sets: Voice (LSVT Voice Rehabilitation) \cite{Voice} ($n=309$, $N=126$), Park (Parkinson's Disease Classification) \cite{Park} ($n=754$, $N=756$), and the Cina0 econometrics dataset ($n=132$, $N=16033$) which was downloaded from the CINA website\footnote{http://www.causality.inf.ethz.ch/data/CINA.html}.

 In all our experiments, we report the computational cost measured by the number of function evaluations versus the observed decrease in the objective function.
 To calculate the cumulative number of function evaluations we add $S=|\N_k|$ each time we evaluate the function $f_{\N_k}$, and the gradient evaluation comes for free; see, e.g., \cite[p.
 27]{bkm}.
 All runs are terminated when a maximum number of iterations ($maxiter$) is reached.
-The required input parameters in the SLiSeS algorithm are fixed as follows: $x_0=0$, $\eta=10^{-4}$, $t_k=1/2^k$, $\gamma_{min} = 10^{-8}$, and $\gamma_{max}=10^{-8}$.
-Concerning the sample size, unless otherwise specified, we set $S=|\N_k|=1$ for all $k$.
+The required input parameters in the SLiSeS algorithms are fixed as follows: $x_0=0$, $\eta=10^{-4}$, $t_k=1/2^k$, $\gamma_{min} = 10^{-8}$, { $\gamma_{max}=10^{8}$ and $\tilde \gamma=1/\|g_0\|$ for the Modified SLiSeS.} } Concerning the sample size, unless otherwise specified, we set $S=|\N_k|=1$ for all $k$.

-We begin by exploring the behavior of Algorithm SLiSeS-AIS for different values of the number of internal iterations $m$, in which we keep the same sample.
-Concerning the choice of $m$, the comparisons obtained using the uniform version SLiSeS-UNI are almost identical to those reported here with SLiSeS-AIS.
+We begin by exploring the behavior of Algorithm SLiSeS-UNI { and Modified SLiSeS-UNI with $\delta=0.1$} for different values of the number of internal iterations $m$, in which we keep the same sample.
 Let us start by considering strictly convex quadratic functions.
 In Figure \ref{m1-10} we report the performance of Algorithm SLiSeS for several values of $m$ from 1 to 10, $N=1000$, $maxiter = 50$, and two different values of $n$: $10$ and $100$.
 We can observe that, for both values of $n$, the choice $m=1$ (i.e., the standard strategy of changing the sample at each iteration) produces a much worse behavior than any of the other 3 choices of $m>1$.
 We also note, for this particular experiment as well as many others we have run, that the best behavior is observed when $2\leq m \leq 5$.
-In Figures \ref{m2-5} and \ref{VPm2-5} we focus our attention on that interval, for the strictly convex quadratic case and also for some logistic regression problems (Voice and Park datasets).
-We note that for $m=3$, $m=4$, $m=5$ the performance is better than for $m=2$, and also that none of the choices 3, 4, or 5 shows a clear advantage over the other 2.
+In Figures \ref{m2-5} and \ref{VPm2-5} we focus our attention on that interval, for the strictly convex quadratic case and also for some logistic regression problems (Voice and Park datasets). { For these latter test problems we report results with the modified version as we observe a general better behaviour of the modified versions with respect to the unmodified counterpart on this class of problems, as it will be shown in Figure 6.} We note that for $m=3$, $m=4$, $m=5$ the performance is better than for $m=2$, and also that none of the choices 3, 4, or 5 shows a clear advantage over the other two.
 However, in the average, the value $m=3$ seems to be the one that shows a better performance.